ArcFlow

 SerializationWire protocol or RPC boundaryNone (in-process) or TCP/HTTP

-Query languageVaries by graph stackWorldCypher (ArcFlow's GQL dialect with spatial/temporal/reactive extensions)
+Query languageVaries by graph stackWorldCypher (ArcFlow's GQL dialect with spatial/temporal/live extensions)

 IndexesB-tree, full-text, vector (varies by vendor)Property index, HNSW vector index